Skip to main content

 For a more realistic example where typed metavariables are used, see the following rule written by the Semgrep community to find code vulnerable to the log4j vulnerability.

-Run Semgrep Pro Engine in the cloned Semgrep Pro Engine testing repository.
-Go to docs/class_inheritance_with_typed_metavariables and run the following command:
+To test this example in the cloned Semgrep testing repository, run Semgrep by going to docs/class_inheritance_with_typed_metavariables and entering the following command:

 semgrep --config pro.yaml . --pro